unfoldingWord-dev/Resource-Container/docs/linking.rst

         |      ...
         ...

+.. note:: In the above example the :ref:`manifest` will refer to  the ``/bible`` directory as the project path.

 From within aaron.md we can link to moses in any of the following ways:

 .. code-block:: none